svenstaro/bvh/README.md

 test bvh::bvh::tests::bench_intersect_sponza_bvh                         ... bench:       1,784 ns/iter (+/- 202)
 ```

-These performance measurements show, that traversing a BVH is much faster than traversing a list.
+These performance measurements show that traversing a BVH is much faster than traversing a list.

 ### Optimization